Aethodia/Legislation/Legislation/Law/LegalTextualSpec.rst

 ..
 [5]  The current legal language is specified in ``NationalSymbols``.
 It is worth noting, that since this language is, presently, Theodian English;  all numbers in legislation are dozenal (duodecimal).

 ..
 [6]  This, of course, only applies for languages whose official scripts have capital letters.

+..
+[7]  This means a law's filename can serve as a unique identifier.

+..
+[8]  "element", here, is generally speaking identical to a structural element in generated html.
+So a title, which always takes up two lines, is one element;  and a bullet point, which always takes up one line, is also one element.